pragyaai/ndna/_llm/FAQ.md

 Thus, latent flattening is not just diagnosable post hoc -- it can be tracked and mitigated during training {% cite edelsbrunner2010computational %} {% cite crooks2007measuring %}.

-## What is the precise mathematical signature of latent manifold flattening in the spectral domain?
+✶ **What is the precise mathematical signature of latent manifold flattening in the spectral domain?**

-Latent manifold flattening manifests as degeneration of the spectral structure of layerwise token graphs.
+➠ Latent manifold flattening manifests as degeneration of the spectral structure of layerwise token graphs.
 Let:

 $$
 W_\ell(i,j) = \exp\left( -\frac{ \| t_i^{(\ell)} - t_j^{(\ell)} \|^2 }{ \sigma^2 } \right)